CMSgov/bluebutton-web-server/docker-compose/readme.md

      docker-compose/run_integration_tests_local_keybase.sh dc-debug
      ```

-  2. Using a Doocker one-off run using the same image (bb2-cbc-build) as CBC.
+  2. Using a Docker one-off run using the same image (bb2-cbc-build) as CBC.
 This takes longer, but provides a better test before using in CBC.

      The currently checked out (or working branch) will be used.